-Application forms are issued at the beginning of the Lent Term and can be found here for undergraduates and graduates.
-An application must be discussed with and counter-signed by your Tutor and then sent to the Senior Tutor's Assistant by the deadline, which is 4 February 2019.
+Application forms are issued at the beginning of the Michaelmas Term and can be found here for undergraduates and graduates.
+An application must be discussed with and counter-signed by your Tutor and then sent to the Senior Tutor's Assistant by the deadline, which is 6 December 2019.
 Awards are made by a College committee that meets once a year.
 Late applications will be considered outside committee only on the basis that an emergency arose after the deadline.

 Hugh Paton - J P Morgan Bursaries (Undergraduates)